You can find/buy organically made natural laundry detergent, of course, but they cost quite a lot.

 - 22.3 cents per load

-This is a small batch recipe that makes approximately 30 loads if using 2 tablespoons per load.
-This amount can fit in a 64-ounce (a half gallon) container.
+This small-batch recipe of natural laundry detergent makes approximately 30 loads if using 2 tablespoons per load.
+This amount can fit in a 64-ounce (a half-gallon) container.

 Walmart has adorable glass containers with lids and 2 tablespoon size measuring spoons (coffee scoop).
 I just used an old gallon jar that I had, since I’ll probably make double batches from now on.